-Mail-order aligners also cannot use attachments, small holds that are attached to certain teeth to give the aligners better grip.
-Invisalign attachments help align even complex cases, but without them, mail-order aligners aligners are limited in their effectiveness.
-Thus, Invisalign can treat many more kinds of cases, as well as more serious cases, than mail-order clear aligners.
+Mail-order aligners also cannot use attachments, small holds that are attached to certain teeth to give the aligners a better grip.
+Invisalign attachments help align even complex cases, but without them, mail-order aligners are limited in their effectiveness.
+Thus, Invisalign treatment can resolve many more kinds of cases, as well as more serious cases, than mail-order clear aligners.

 While many mail-order aligner brands boast results in 6 months, this is not necessarily the case.
-Only mild to moderate conditions can be straightened within 6 months; more complex conditions may take much longer.
+Only mild to moderate conditions can be straightened within 6 months — more complex conditions may require a longer treatment time.

-Invisalign can achieve results in 6 months, but also treats complex cases faster, by using newer, patented technology optimized for precision movement and effective results.
-Furthermore, mild cases could be treated faster than 6 months with Invisalign or braces.
+Invisalign treatment can achieve results in 6 months but also treats complex cases faster, by using newer, patented technology optimized for precision movement and effective results.
+Furthermore, mild cases could be treated faster than 6 months with Invisalign therapy or braces.